bscheetz/dotfiles/README.md

 # Useful Setup Commands
 Install Vim packages if they didn't install automatically (they should).
     execute ":PlugInstall"
+The `setup.sh` script also installs the `pyright` language server via `nvim-lsp-installer`.
+If needed, you can reinstall it manually inside Neovim:
+    :LspInstall pyright

 To set up tmux the first time:
     <prefix> + I